 Essex pianos are designed by Steinway & Sons engineers and are made in China by Pearl River.
 Steinway introduced its Essex line of pianos in early 2001 with a limited offering of models made by Young Chang, and the brand kept an unusually low profile in the piano market for a number of years.
 In 2006, a major relaunch of Essex included a new and very complete line comprising 35 grand and 31 vertical models and finishes.

 Today, two grand sizes and three vertical scales are made.
 The 42" model EUP-108 is a continental-style version of the 44" model EUP-111 console.
-The 46" model EUP-116 studio is available in 10 different and striking cabinets designed by Steinway & Sons and renowned furniture designer William Faber.
-Styles include: Classic, Queen Anne, Italian Provincial, French Country, Formal French, English Country, English Traditional, Contemporary, and Sheraton Traditional.
+The 46" model EUP-116 studio is available in seven different and striking cabinets designed by Steinway & Sons and renowned furniture designer William Faber.
+Styles include: Classic, Queen Anne, Formal French, English Country, and Contemporary.
 These models incorporate various leg designs (including cabriole leg, spoon leg, and canopy-styled tapered leg and arm designs) and hand-carved trim (such as Acanthus leaf and tulip designs, and vertical bead molding), highly molded top lids, picture-frame front panels, and stylized, decorative music desks.
-The 48" model EUP-123 upright comes in a traditional style in five finishes, two with chrome hardware, along with Empire and French styles; an all-new school model, the EUP-123S, is offered in ebony polish only.
+The 48" model EUP-123 upright comes in a traditional style in three finishes, two with chrome hardware, along with Empire and French styles; a school model, the EUP-123S, is offered in ebony polish only.

-The Essex grands are available in 5' 1" (EGP-155) and 5' 8" (EGP-173) sizes in Classic and French Provincial styles.
+The Essex grands are available in 5' 1" (EGP-155) Classic and French Provincial styles and 5' 8" (EGP-173) Classic style.
 They come in a variety of regular and exotic veneers in high polish polyester and satin luster (semigloss) finishes.